-The Joint Commenters advise that the Needs Assessment should not be the Commission's only attempt at engaging the disability community.
-The Communication Division's in-person CBO visits took place between fall 2019 and March 2020.
+Communication Division's in-person CBO visits took place between fall 2019 and March 2020.
 Staff also conducted online surveys, but the Needs Assessment is not clear as to whether any data was collected during or after the COVID pandemic.
-It is highly likely that the telecommunications needs of people with disabilities, much like the needs of the general population, have changed significantly since the onset of the pandemic.170 The Joint Commenters recommend that Commission staff perform another round of CBO visits and surveys to address these deficiencies and gather updated feedback about the topics explored in the Needs Assessment.171 people with disabilities.172 These topics include emergency preparedness, program certification requirements, ways to encourage technological innovation, and ways to design and implement future surveys.173 To effectively gather this information, the Commission should develop an ongoing partnership with organizations and projects that serve people who are hard of hearing and people with disabilities.174
+It is highly likely that the telecommunications needs of people with disabilities, much like the needs of the general population, have changed significantly since the onset of the pandemic.170175 The Joint Commenters recommend that Commission staff perform another round of CBO visits and surveys to address these deficiencies and gather updated feedback about the topics explored in the Needs Assessment.171176

-The Joint Commenters believe the Commission would greatly benefit from more input from the Deaf and Hard of Hearing (DHH) and disability communities, including the lived experience of people who are DHH and/or
+The Joint Commenters believe the Commission would greatly benefit from more input from the Deaf and Hard of Hearing (DHH) and disability communities, including the lived experience of people who are DHH and/or people with disabilities.172177 These topics include emergency preparedness, program certification requirements, ways to encourage technological innovation, and ways to design and implement future surveys.173178 To effectively gather this information, the Commission should develop an ongoing partnership with organizations and projects that serve people who are hard of hearing and people with disabilities.174179

-170 See opening comments of CforAT and TURN filed 1/9/2024 at 13.
+170175 See opening comments of CforAT and TURN filed 1/9/2024 at 13.

 The Joint Commenters encourage the Commission to modify the Needs Assessment by conducting further outreach, potentially in partnership with Deaf Counseling Advocacy and Referral Agency (DCARA), GLAD, the California Foundation for Independent Living Centers (CFILC), and/or AbilityTools (a program for the CFILC) and updating the Needs Assessment with the results of that outreach.
-The Joint Commenters state that CforAT is happy to assist the Commission with contacting those organizations if the Commission finds it helpful.175 The Joint Commenters encourage the Commission to reach out to a broad range of CBOs to collect their input and learn about best practices.176 channels.
+The Joint Commenters state that CforAT is happy to assist the Commission with contacting those organizations if the Commission finds it helpful.175180 The Joint Commenters encourage the Commission to reach out to a broad range of CBOs to collect their input and learn about best practices.176181

+The Commission agrees with and adopts the Staff Proposal's recommendation to conduct the Needs Assessment at least every five years.
+The Commission encourages the Communications Division to coordinate with external entities to help administer the needs assessment effort.
+Outreach should be pursued through a variety of methods and implement multiple feedback channels.
 The Communications Division is encouraged to contract with a neutral third party with expertise in research and study methodologies.
 The Commission also agrees with the Joint Commenters that the needs assessment should not be the Commission's only attempt to engage with people who are deaf or have other disabilities.
 The Communications Division should be continuously open to feedback from a variety of sources.

-The Commission agrees with and adopts the Staff Proposal's recommendation to conduct the Needs Assessment at least every five years.
-The Commission encourages the Communications Division to coordinate with external entities to help administer the needs assessment effort.
-Outreach should be pursued through a variety of methods and implement multiple feedback